google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript/index.md

 entries.
 As these entries contain an attribution property, we can track down which frame context was responsible for the task.

-Below is an example that will long `longtask` entries to the console, including one for an "expensive" iframe:
+Below is an example that will log `longtask` entries to the console, including one for an "expensive" iframe:

 ```html